 The CGMP shall have the maximum legal status consistent with Florida law and all land development shall be consistent with this Plan.
 The requirements of this Plan shall not be interpreted or applied in a manner inconsistent with state law.
 Nothing in this Plan is intended to deny any person due process of law or to take private property without just compensation.
-If any person believes that the regulations of this Plan as applied to his or her property result in a taking of the property for public use without just compensation, they may appeal for relief to the Board of County Commissioners, which may grant such relief only when, and to the extent to which, such appeal demonstrates that relief is necessary to prevent a violation of statutory or Constitutional private property rights.
+If any person believes that the regulations of this Plan as applied to his or her property result in a taking of the property for public use without just compensation, they may appeal for relief to the Board of County Commissioners, which may grant such relief when that relief is necessary to prevent a violation of statutory or Constitutional private property rights.